Direct/iterative hybrid solver for scattering by inhomogeneous media

-The approach proposed in this paper is a fast hybrid direct/iterative method which requires small numbers of iterations, which exhibits very low dispersion, and which, as discretizations are refined, converges with high-order accuracy for smooth refractivity, and with second-order accuracy (and low dispersion) in the discontinuous refractivity case.
-Our solver relies on a certain non-recursive multi-scale direct solution technique for the volumetric interior problem that, like the method~\cite{gillman2014spectrally}, utilizes ItI maps between fine-scale spectral cells.
-But, unlike that contribution, the solution process in the present case is completed by (non-recursive) applications of ItI maps at three different levels, namely 1)~Fine-scale cell groups; 2)~Large-scale cell groups; and 3)~Boundary cells.
-In the first two cases the necessary linear algebra solutions are obtained by means of the multifrontal solver~\cite{davis2004algorithm}.
-The third step, which is tackled by means of the iterative linear-algebra solver GMRES, is enacted by incorporating a second-kind integral formulation in conjunction with an ItI map (instead of the possibly singular DtN used in~\cite{gillman2014spectrally}).
-In particular, the existence and uniqueness theory presented in the present paper, provides an affirmative answer to an open-question put forth in Section~6 of the latter contribution, concerning the existence of a second-kind formulation which involves only ItI maps, and not DtN maps.
+The approach proposed in this paper is a fast hybrid direct/iterative method which is demonstrated to run at a cost of $O(N^\alpha)$ operations with $\alpha \approx 1.07$, and which, as illustrated in Section~\ref{sec:numericalResults}, enjoys a number of additional appealing features: the algorithm 1)~Requires a small, essentially fixed, numbers of iterations as the refractive index (and, thus, the interior wavelength) is increased while keeping the exterior wavelength fixed (Table~\ref{Table:Scat_By_Large_Contrast} below); 2)~Requires significantly milder increases in iteration numbers (see Tables~\ref{Table:scat_by_large_smooth_scat} and~\ref{Table:Scat_By_Large_Disc} and Remark~\ref{it_num_rem} below) than other iterative solvers~\cite{bruno2004efficient,laird2002preconditioned} as the exterior frequency increases, in view of its resolution of all interior multiple scattering events via a direct solver; 3)~Exhibits very low dispersion; and, 4)~Converges with high-order accuracy for smooth refractivities, and with second-order accuracy (maintaining low dispersion) for discontinuous refractivities, as discretizations are refined.
+This solver relies on a general-purpose sparse direct solution technique for the volumetric interior problem that, in particular, enforces the PDE at spectral cell boundaries by matching ``transmission values'' (that is, the values of the solution and its normal derivative) at such boundaries; and it incorporates a second-kind integral formulation in conjunction with an ItI map at the computational domain boundary (instead of the possibly singular DtN map used in~\cite{gillman2014spectrally}).
+The algorithm is completed by means of the iterative linear-algebra solver GMRES.
+In particular, the existence and uniqueness theory presented in the present paper provides an affirmative answer to an open-question put forth in~\cite[Sec.
+6]{gillman2014spectrally}, concerning the existence of a uniquely-solvable second-kind formulation---which involves only ItI maps, and no DtN maps.